ssugar/OldBlog/PowerBIUsage/PowerBIUsageReport.md

 7. Gather Client secret
    * A) Copy the Client secret into notepad for use later

 ![Step7](images/AAD-Step7.png)

 #### Power BI Streaming DataSet

+1. Create Streaming dataset
+   * A) Click +Create
+   * B) Click on Streaming dataset

 ![Step1](images/PBI-Step1.png)

+2. Select data source
+   * A) Select API
+   * B) Click Next

 ![Step2](images/PBI-Step2.png)

+3. Enter dataset and field names
+   * A) Enter a dataset name
+   * B) Fill in the "Values from stream" section as per the screenshot below.
+   * Note: CreationTime is type DateTime, everything else is text.

 ![Step3](images/PBI-Step3.png)

+4. Turn on historical data analysis and create the dataset
+   * A) Scroll down
+   * B) Enable "Historical data analysis"
+   * C) Click Create

 ![Step4](images/PBI-Step4.png)

+5. Gather PowerShell Code
+   * A) Click on PowerShell
+   * B) Copy the endpoint URL to notepad for use later
+   * C) Click Done

 ![Step5](images/PBI-Step5.png)

 ### Get-PowerBIUsage Script

 #### Update Script